GurdevSingh855/awesome-python-projects/README.md

 # 👣 **Awesome python projects**
-### 🧐 A collection of super-cool Python projects for starters!! ✨
+### 🧐 A collection of super-cool Python projects for  beginners
 With easy coding and syntax

 ![Author](https://img.shields.io/badge/author-garimasingh128-orange)